 Spider-Man: Across the Spider-Verse release date

 Animated features might demand long development cycles compared to live-action films, but that hasn’t stopped the big wigs over at Sony Pictures from locking in an official Spider-Man: Across the Spider-Verse release date.
-Should all things go to plan, we can expect to see Mile Morales and friends return on June 2, 2023.
+It's coming out on June 2, 2023.

 Confused?
 Remembering when it was scheduled for October 7, 2022?
 Sony announced this delay on April 21, and we're annoyed too.